 - Peter III (1761-1762).
 A strange man, a fan of table-top war games, a lover of the Prussian order - this Tsar was named a madman, an eccentric, a misunderstood reformer by various historians.
 Right now we realize he was just a typical geek, brilliant yet socially awkward.
 Oh, and he is also the source of inspiration for the famous The Elder Scrolls Mad Emperor, Pelagius.
 He was soon overthrown by his wife...

 - Alexander II the Liberator (1855-1881).
-The liberal Tsar who abolished serfdom (essentially slavery at the time).
-He was a contemporary of Abraham Lincoln and justifiedly felt a kindred spirit in him, which led to him supporting the Northern war effort in the USA.
+The liberal Tsar who abolished serfdom (essentially slavery at the time)note .
+He was a contemporary of Abraham Lincoln and justifiably felt a kindred spirit in him, which led to him supporting the Northern war effort in the USA.
 However, his reforms weren't radical enough for a group of anti-capitalist revolutionaries who sent an assassin to kill him.
 Repeatedly.
 The sixth attempt was successful.
 His last, never-implemented reform was meant to be transforming Russia into a constitutional monarchy, with the intention of ending autocracy in Russia forever.
 140 years later, the monarchy is long gone from Russia but autocracy is still going strong.

 - Nicholas II the Bloody (or the Martyr, or the Spineless, depending on who you ask) (1894-1917).
 The guy about whom opinions differ.
 Ask communists, and you will hear a lot of ramblings of how bloody and reactionary he was.
 Ask monarchists, and you will hear a lot of ramblings on how perfect he was.
-What remains as hard fact is that he was weak-willed and not very smart, which led to Romanovs And Revolutions.
+What remains a hard fact is that he was weak-willed and not very smart, which led to the Russian Revolutions.